Arthlec/AMC/Project/Controller/logic/README.md

     command = input('Enter a logic command for your answers:\n')
     logicR = Logic(command, LogicElement.R)

-    # TODO: Implement the check result part
-    newResults = logic.checkResults(oldResults)
+    malus = logic.checkResults(results)
 ```

 The `Logic` constructor takes as parameters :

 * A `string` as the command to parse. => default : `""`
 * A `LogicElement` member, to tell the logic if it analyses questions or answers => default : `LogicElement.Q`

-You can later give the `Logic` object the full results of a student and it will adjust the final grade.
+You can later give the `Logic` object the full results of a student and it will return the resulting bonus / malus.